apache/mxnet/docs/python_docs/python/tutorials/deploy/export/onnx.md

 onnx_file = './mxnet_exported_resnet50.onnx'
 ```

 We have defined the input parameters required for the `export_model` API.
-Now, we are ready to covert the MXNet model into ONNX format.
+Now, we are ready to convert the MXNet model into ONNX format.

 ```{.python .input}
 # Invoke export model API.
 It returns path of the converted onnx model